loomino-brkh/copilot-more/README.md

+# Fork Reason

+FOR MY PERSONAL USE ONLY, DO NOT USE THIS FOR YOURSELF!!
+I AM NOT RESPONSIBLE IF YOU GOT BANNED BY GIHUB.

 # copilot-more

 `copilot-more` maximizes the value of your GitHub Copilot subscription by exposing models like gpt-4o and Claude-3.5-Sonnet for use in agentic coding tools such as Cline, or any tool that supports bring-your-own-model setups.
 Unlike costly pay-as-you-go APIs, this approach lets you leverage these powerful models affordably.
 (Yes, $10 per month maximum.)